cern-eos/eos/doc/releases/beryl-release.rst

 - allow to give a mount directory to 'mount -e eos <instance> <local-dir>'
 - documentation for geotags and new fuse features added
 - add 'find --xurl' to get XROotD urls as output
+- refactor FUSE in pure C++
+- use only eosd for single user mounts and shared mounts (fix eosfsd grep in any operation script)
+- generate mtime timestamps locally
+- auto-detect LAZY open capability of mounted server

 Bug Fixes
 +++++++++